jimmy-dsi/apollo-spc/README.md

 Because of this, it is recommended that you stop the process via CTRL+C after a few seconds.
 Do not let it run endlessly or else it will continuously use up disk space.

-This raw file can be imported into tools such as Audacity or ffmpeg and converted to .wav, or any other supported audio format—Just be sure to set the format to 16-bit stereo at 32kHz (little endian).
+This raw file can be imported into tools such as Audacity or ffmpeg and converted to .wav, or any other supported audio format—Just be sure to set the imported raw format to 16-bit stereo at 32kHz (little endian).

 ## Licensing